June 13, 2019

 Scott Smith | Executive Director, Bingham Crisis Center | Connect/Email

-We would like to notify programs and advocates that funds are available to provide transitional housing and other qualified expenses for survivors, children and dependents of domestic violence, dating violence, sexual assault, and stalking who are fleeing violence and for whom emergency shelter is not available or insufficient.
+We would like to notify programs and advocates (who are MOU partners of this grant) that funds are available to provide transitional housing and other qualified expenses for survivors, children and dependents of domestic violence, dating violence, sexual assault, and stalking who are fleeing violence and for whom emergency shelter is not available or insufficient.

 The Idaho Transitional Housing Project directs its resources towards individuals with the highest need, with special consideration for survivors of domestic or dating violence, sexual violence, and/or stalking who are from traditionally marginalized and/or underserved populations, which may include, but are not limited to, survivors with limited English proficiency, survivors who have been resettled as refugees, survivors who are undocumented, LGBTQ survivors, survivors with a physical or mental disability, or survivors from rural communities with little low-cost housing or employment opportunities.